Cover for "Else": the unnecessary expression

 }

-First of all, replace this conditions by a switch statement.
+First of all, replace these conditions with a switch statement.
 It’s pretty much the same, but a little bit more readable.

 And then, you should use the State Pattern.